The Rhythm Sequencer module focuses on the creation of rhythmical patterns.

 The sequencer has 16 steps when Song Control is set to 4 beats/bar and 12 steps when Song Control is set to 3 beats/bar.
 So there are generally always 4 steps per beat.

 However, when connected to a Groove module, radical timing adjustments can be made to the point where steps can be made to collapse and disappear.
-So it is possible to have any number of steps up to 16 with the duration of the steps varying from nothing to the entire sequence length.
+So it is possible to have any number of steps up to 16 with the duration of each step varying from nothing to the entire sequence length.
 In other words you have complete freedom to set the boundaries between steps anywhere you like in time.

 Note there is some subtle complexity to this module so in addition to this overview there is a Rhythm Sequencer Operation page that goes into greater detail.